XuegongLab/hECA_GeneSymbolUniform_Rtoolkit/README.md

 Welcome to use Gene Symbol Uniform R toolkit!

 # Steps
-0. Please ensure that the dependencies are properly installed: Seurat (3.2), stringr (1.4.0), dplyr (0.8.5).
+0. Please ensure that the dependencies are properly installed: Seurat, stringr, dplyr.
 The number in parentheses are recomended version.
-For current version, the dplyr should be lower than 1.0.1 (not included).

 1. According to the limitation of github, please unzip "GeneSymbolRef_SelectAll_upd0731.csv.zip" first.
 Keep the names of other files in this folder unchanged.